RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 ## Cloud Memory Store:-
 - Cloud Memorystore is a managed Redis service, which is commonly used for caching.
 - In Redis, if the memory usage surpasses 80 percent of the system memory, the instance is deemed to be under memory pressure.
 To alleviate this, several actions can be taken:
--  Scaling up the instance: Increasing the resources allocated to the Redis instance can help accommodate higher memory requirements.
+    **Scaling up the instance**: Increasing the resources allocated to the Redis instance can help accommodate higher memory requirements.

--  Lowering the maximum memory limit: Reducing the maximum memory limit for Redis can prevent excessive memory usage.
+    **Lowering the maximum memory limit**: Reducing the maximum memory limit for Redis can prevent excessive memory usage.

-- Modifying the eviction policy: Changing the eviction policy determines how Redis selects which keys to remove when memory is full.
+    **Modifying the eviction policy**: Changing the eviction policy determines how Redis selects which keys to remove when memory is full.

-- Setting time-to-live (TTL) parameters: Applying TTL parameters to volatile keys specifies the duration for which a key should be retained in the cache before it becomes eligible for eviction.
+    **Setting time-to-live (TTL) parameters**: Applying TTL parameters to volatile keys specifies the duration for which a key should be retained in the cache before it becomes eligible for eviction.

-- Manually deleting data: Removing data manually from the Redis instance can free up memory space and alleviate memory pressure.
+   **Manually deleting data**: Removing data manually from the Redis instance can free up memory space and alleviate memory pressure.
 - By default, Redis evicts the least recently used keys with TTLs set

 ## <a id="cloud-storage"></a>Cloud Storage